UniversalTze/Interview-React/README.md

 You should have locally hosted version of the website.
 Enjoy!

+### Edge Cases
+Sometimes you may run into a "Load Failed" page where the issue is a "Failed to load resource: Origin http://localhost:5173 is not allowed by Access-Control-Origin.
+Status code: 404".

+Just restart the server or refresh the page and everything should be good as normal.

 ## References
 All SVG and images have been sourced from unDraw.
 The link can be found here: [https://undraw.co/][website].